core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Destination OSCORE endpoint: an endpoint unprotecting a message with OSCORE or Group OSCORE.

-* OSCORE endpoint: a source/destination OSCORE endpoint.
+* OSCORE endpoint: a source or destination OSCORE endpoint.
 An OSCORE endpoint is not necessarily also an application endpoint with respect to a certain message.

 * Hop: an endpoint in the end-to-end path between two application endpoints included.